effekseer/effekseer.github.io/Helps/15x/Tool/_sources/en/overview.md.txt

 Changed to frameless window (Windows)

+#### Recording

+Added a recording size scaling factor to the recording function.

 #### Options

 Added a setting to change the mouse mapping to manipulate the viewport (you can select Maya style, Blender style, etc.).